Requesting Local History or Genealogy Information by Mail and E-mail

 6. E-mail, mail, fax all treated equally.
 All questions are answered in the order in which they are received.
 We do not give special preference to requests received by e-mail or fax.
 Please include your postal address with e-mail or fax, in case we need to mail you photocopies of records.

 8. Extensive research.
-We can answer specific question, but cannot do extensive research for patrons.
+We can answer specific questions, but cannot do extensive research for patrons.
 We do maintain a list of fee-based genealogy and history researchers, which is available upon request.

 Examples of questions the South Carolina Room can answer by email or mail: